Skip Navigation

 Robin Givhan

-Fashion Editor and Pulitzer Prize Winning Writer
+Fashion Editor & Pulitzer Prize Winning Writer

 Robin Givhan the former senior critic-at-large for The Washington Post.
 Her work has also appeared in Harper’s Bazaar, Vogue, New York, the New Yorker and the New York Times.
 She’s the author of “The Battle of Versailles: The Night American Fashion Stumbled into the Spotlight and Made History” and “Make It Ours: Crashing the Gates of Culture with Virgil Abloh.”